auth0/Guardian.swift/README.md

         }
 ```

-On success you'll obtain the enrollment information, that should be secured stored in your application.
-This information includes the enrollment identifier, and the token for Guardian API associated to your device for updating or deleting your enrollment.
+On success, you'll obtain the enrollment information, that should be secured stored in your application.
+This information includes the enrollment identifier and the token for Guardian API associated to your device for updating or deleting your enrollment.

 #### Signing & Verification Keys

-Guardian.swift provides a convenience class to generate a signing key
+Guardian.swift provides a convenience class to generate a signing key :

 ```swift
 let signingKey = try DataRSAPrivateKey.new()
 ```

-this key only exists in memory but you can obtain its `Data` representation and store securely e.g. in an encrypted SQLiteDB
+This key only exists in memory but you can obtain its `Data` representation and store securely e.g. in an encrypted SQLiteDB.

 ```swift
 // Store data